 That part--the operational complexity--has kneecapped earlier laundry startups.
 There is plenty of extra capacity in the dry-cleaning industry, but it's scattered, quality varies greatly, and it isn't always available at the right time.
-Joun focused on finding retail and commercial vendors who could meet Rinse's capacity requirements and quality standards."We knew right away," says Prakash, "that it wasn't about just taking the Uber playbook and applying it to this business."
+Joun focused on finding retail and commercial vendors who could meet Rinse's capacity requirements and quality standards.

 One is Douglas Waters, owner of Laundry Express, who arrives around midnight every night to pick up 3,000 to 4,000 pounds of laundry.
 He hauls those clothes to his commercial facility in Richmond, California, which is stacked with high-speed, high-capacity Electrolux washers and dryers.
 There, a crew sets aside high-risk garments and then loads the machines.
 (All processes are recorded by cameras.)

 Waters was a general contractor before putting his hammer down and entering the laundry business. ("The attraction," he says drolly, "was that it is not general contracting.")
 But he quickly found that the retail laundry he built was underutilized--that problem again.
 He made a pitch to Rinse for business and won it.
 When Rinse expanded to Los Angeles, so did he, in the way that key suppliers often accompany automakers when they build new plants.